Funkit/Go-patterns/generics/README.md

 ### The problem

-When having a function building a specific type, it can be useful to have a generic implementation that would only build types that satisfy a given interface.
+When having a function building a specific type, it can be useful to have a generic implementation that would only build types that implement a given interface.

 For instance, consider the following:

 - We have an interface called `AntennaController`, with a `LoadConfig` method.
 This method mutates the object, so the implementations have pointer receivers.
-- Two distinct structs `ControllerOne` and `ControllerTwo` satisfy the interface.
+- Two distinct structs `ControllerOne` and `ControllerTwo` implement the interface.
 - In the main, depending on a string value (from a configuration file for instance), we have to build a specific implementation of `AntennaController`, either `ControllerOne` or `ControllerTwo`.

 ```